 - Would you recommend this internship placement for another student?

 At the completion of the internship, the Career Development Office requests a completed performance evaluation from the internship supervisor.
-The internship supervisor then emails completed evaluation to Career Development Office or Internship Director
+The internship supervisor then emails the completed evaluation to the Career Development Office and/or department internship director.

 Based on the internship supervisor’s evaluation, monthly meetings and the final essay, the internship director will issue a final course grade.